tueda/makefile4latex/README.md

   Delete all files created by running `make`.
 - `mostlyclean`:
   Delete only intermediate files created by running `make`.
+- `pretty`:
+  Run code prettifiers for source files in the current directory.
 - `lint`:
   Run linters for source files in the current directory.
 - `dist`: